What’s in This Article

 Products Worth Considering

-MAXIMUM STOPPING POWER: The ONLY bear spray approved Federally Registered with EPA to deter both Bear & Mountain Lions Made with 2.0% Major Capsaicinoids (the strongest formula allowed by law), it's backed by our industry exclusive in-house HPLC lab, guaranteeing max strength in each canister
+MAXIMUM STOPPING POWER — SABRE Frontiersman MAX is the only EPA-registered bear spray approved for both bears and mountain lions; made with 2.0% major capsaicinoids (the strongest formula allowed by law), and backed by our exclusive in-house HPLC lab to guarantee max strength in every canister

-What are some common hiking mistakes to avoid?
+What are the most common hiking mistakes beginners make?

 How can I avoid getting lost while hiking?